oryanm/Layouts/README.md

 Notice the use of the word `build` instead of `get` and the call to `getContainer()` at the end.
 This stems from the fact that just adding components to Border and Grid panels is not enough, we also need to specify where the component is added to.
-Although this is not entirely true in regards to `GridLayout`, it does offer better readabilty.
+Although this is not entirely true in regards to `GridLayout`, it does offer better readability.

 Builders
 --------
 Building a panel (as opposed to just "getting" one) will return an appropriate builder.
-Every builder exposes all of the setters/modifiers relevent to it's layout.
+Every builder exposes all of the setters/modifiers relevant to it's layout.
 All of the builder's methods return `this`, allowing us to chain together calls.
 For example, the `FlowLayoutBuilder` exposes these methods:
 ```java